5 Reasons Docker Compose in Production Will Challenge Industry Norms in 2026

 Neglecting Scalability

 An emerging online marketplace made headlines for its rapid initial success using Docker Compose, but it faced significant challenges when user traffic skyrocketed.
-The team had underestimated the scalability of Docker Compose, revealing a lack of preparedness for the transition to orchestration tools as metrics of success increased.
+The team had underestimated the scalability of Docker Compose, revealing a lack of preparedness for the transition to orchestration tools as metrics of success increased, a lesson echoed in Why Samsung and SK Hynix Are Undervalued Compared to U.S. Tech Giants.

 Where This Is Heading